cuiyongbo/hello-world/my_wiki/english_notes.rst

 | Definition: strike, tread, or push away with the foot
 | Usage: With one touch of my feet, I spurn the solid Earth.
 | Definition: reject with disdain or contempt.
+| Synonyms: pooh-pooh
-| Usage: He spoke gruffly, as if afraid that his invitation would be spurned.
+| Usage: He spoke gruffly, as if afraid that his invitation would be spurned. [傲娇]
+|
+| pooh-pooh
+| Definition: reject with contempt.
+| Usage: Oh pooh!
+Don't be such a spoilsport.
+|
+| spoilsport [扫兴，扫把星]
+| Definition: a person who behaves in a way that spoils others' pleasure, especially by not | joining in an activity.
 |
 | disdain
 | Definition: The felling that someone is unworthy of one’s consideration or respect; contempt
 | Usage: Her upper lip curled in disdain.